i164j9/OpenSourceCar/README.md

 # OpenSourceCar
-Open Source hardware and software to replace OE hardware in virtually any vehicle
+Open Source hardware and software to replace OE hardware in virtually any vehicle except EVs.

 While there is nothing in the Repo yet...
 I would like to explain this insane idea as best I can.